OID Repository

 19. Which features are offered by this repository?

-The description page for each OID offers the ability to:
+The description page for each OID offers the following features:

 • display the description of another OID (the "Go" button);